jerilseb/myblog/content/posts/tricky-for-loops-in-javascript/index.md

 ```

 Also, one more thing becomes immediately apparent.
-The statement `i++` is being executed at the beginning of each iteration; otherwise, the first value to get printed would have been 1.
+The statement `i++` is being executed at the beginning of each iteration (_except the first one ofcourse_).
+Otherwise, the `i` in the first iteration's environment would have been incremented and the first value to get printed would have been **1**.

 Armed with this knowledge, let's try something a little weird.
 What would be the output of the following code?